 A donor advised fund.
 Gifts to donor advised funds are not limited to cash and securities.
 Tangible personal property such as valuable antiques, stamp and coin collections, art, cars and boats may be able to be gifted and sold to benefit your fund.

-- Contact Office of Planned Giving at 312.665.7563 or email@example.com for additional information on giving a gift of personal property.
+- Contact the Office of Planned Giving at 312.665.7563 or firstname.lastname@example.org for additional information on giving a gift of personal property.

 - Seek the advice of your financial or legal advisor.